Dimezis/BlurView/README.md

 ```

 ## Why blurring on the main thread?
-Because blurring in other thread would introduce 2-3 frames latency
+Because blurring on some other thread would introduce 1-2 frames latency.
+Though this is possible and already done on the very old branch as an experiment (which should be rewritten from scratch TBH)

 License
 -------

-    Copyright 2016 Dmitry Saviuk
+    Copyright 2021 Dmitry Saviuk

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.